SampsonM/vue-basics/README.md

 1. A Vue instance is created *, a JS object which holds the methods, data and components,* and targets an element in the HTML to attach the instance to

-*Used to inject vue into a simple website*
+*Example 1 used to inject vue into a simple website*
 ```javascript
 // index.js
 const app = new Vue({